drgona/drgona.github.io/_pages/about.md

 and the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/) at Johns Hopkins University (JHU).

 Previously, I was a research data scientist at the Pacific Northwest National Laboratory (PNNL), and a postdoc at KU Leuven in Belgium.
-I did my PhD in process control from Slovak University of Technology in Slovakia.
+I did my PhD in process control from Slovak University of Technology.

 My project portfolio is focused on